Ultimate San Sebastian Solo Travel Guide (2023)

 On the northern end of the Gros district is Playa de la Zurriola (Zurriola Beach), the third, but not less in stature, of the San Sebastian beaches.
 This beach is very expansive and popular with the surfers.

-More Solo Beach Travel
+More Beach Travel Ideas

 - 25 Must-Have Solo Beach Trip Essentials